 - Following physiotherapy, if your condition has not improved, you should then make an appointment to see your GP.

 - Your GP will review your condition and if necessary make a referral to the MSK (musculoskeletal) triage for an assessment with a senior physiotherapist.

 - During this assessment, an extended scope physiotherapist (esp) will review your condition and determine the best course of action.
-If appropriate, they will refer you to a orthopaedic consultant for an assessment.
+If appropriate, they will refer you to an orthopaedic consultant for an assessment.

-- At this stage, you will be able to choose your hospital/clinic and consultant from a list of suitable options.
+- At this stage, you can request your hospital/clinic and consultant from a list of suitable options.
 You may even be able to book your first appointment there and then.

 - Alternatively, you can take some time to consider and research your options.
 You will be given everything you need to book your appointment from the comfort of home via telephone or the internet.
 Bookings can be made through the NHS’ Choose and Book website.

 When choosing your preferred hospital and/or consultant, here are some of the things you may want to consider:

 - How far away/accessible is your chosen hospital?